 Per the Student Rights and Responsibilities, students are fully responsible for completing any missed assignments.
-Teachers may assist the student and parent or guardian in identifying missed work, but are not obligated to provide make-up assignments for unexcused absences.
-The best way to keep your child up-to-date is through the Blackboard account of your child’s Google Classroom and/or parent Blackboard account.
+Teachers may assist the student and parent or guardian in identifying missed work but are not obligated to provide make-up assignments for unexcused absences.
+The best way to keep your child up-to-date is through your child’s Google Classroom and/or parent Blackboard account.

-Below are several updates to the FCPS and Frost attendance policies:
+Below are important updates to the FCPS and Frost attendance policies: